 Workflows are available in all paid MailChimp accounts.
 You can upgrade your account to a monthly or pay as you go plan in your account settings.

 Workflows use triggers to send an email or a series of emails to specific subscribers on a list.
 A trigger can be an open or click in one of your campaigns, a subscription to your list, or an action that's combined with one of MailChimp’s other features.
 Every email in a workflow can have its own unique trigger.
-We’ve created a series of workflows with preset triggers to help you get started.
-If those don’t fit your needs, you can also create a custom workflow of your own.
+We’ve created a series of workflows with preset triggers to help you get started, and made it easy to search to find a workflow that's right for your audience.
+If they don’t fit your needs, you can also create a custom workflow of your own.

 How Automation works

 A regular campaign sends to your subscribers at the time you choose.
 With an Automation workflow, emails are sent automatically to specific subscribers as they meet your trigger and sending criteria.

 Choose a workflow, create one email or a series of emails, and set your sending criteria.
 We’ll use activity and subscriber data to determine who should receive your emails and when.
 After you set up an Automation, MailChimp will manage your subscriber queue and email sends, so your emails get to the right people at the right time.